-The Operational Integrity function also manages Health, Safety, Security, Environmental, Quality (HSSEQ) protocols that enable BW Offshore to meet and exceed mandatory requirements and those the Company has chosen to apply as best practice.
+The Operational Integrity function also manages Health, Safety, Security, Environmental, Quality (HSSEQ) protocols that enable BW Offshore to meet and exceed mandatory requirements and those we have chosen to apply as best practice.

 BW Offshore applies best-in-class as a benchmark for monitoring, assurance and improvement of operational performance and compliance.